kobble-git/kobble-data-common/content/onboard.md

 :::

 ::: slide
-### Markdown and Reveal
+### Render as Markdown or Presentation
-Your content is created with Markdown, so it's easy to create and repurpose as you see fit.
+Your content is created with Markdown.
 Kobble supports all common markdown formats (CommonMark, Github, ...), along with some advanced extensions.
-You can view your creations as either normal rendered markdown, or as reveal slideshows.
-This intro is a markdown rendered as a reveal slideshow. {.left}
+You can view your creations as either normal rendered markdown, or as presentations.
+This intro is markdown rendered as a presentation. {.left}
 :::

 ::: slide